- How is COVID-19 impacting the processing of OWCP medical bills?

 - What do I need to do if my provider licensed has expired?

-If your license has expired, you will maintain the same OWCP Provider ID but you will have to re-enroll with OWCP.
-Once logged into the system, verify and update any information required to reinstate your profile.
+If your license has expired, you must re-enroll in the OWCP System, however you will maintain your same OWCP Provider ID.
+Once you have logged into the system, please verify or update any information required to reinstate your profile.
+For step by step instructions, please refer to the quick reference guide under “Updating Provider License in the Provider Portal.”

 - I can see bills up to 7 years old in the WCMBP system.
 How can I get access to see bills older than 7 years?